Art&Craft - Deco&Design - Crafting ideas

 Protection by varnishing

-The most commonly used method of protection is with epoxy resin and polyurethane varnish.
-Epoxy resin is applied in several coats so that the wood is perfectly sealed.
-In large-pored wood (walnut), the resin needs to "wet" the pore when it is poured to seal it very well.
-If it doesn't get into the pore and stays on the surface, over time the finish coat can "fall" into the pores and if it is even thin, it will crack and no longer provide the necessary protection.
+The most used method of protection is with epoxy resin and polyurethane varnish.
+Epoxy resin is applied in several coats to seal the wood perfectly.
+In large pore wood (walnut), the resin needs to "wet" the pore when it is poured in order to seal it very well.
+If it does not go into the pore and remains on the surface, over time the finish coat may "fall" into the pores and if it is also thin, it will crack and no longer provide the necessary protection.
 Application can be done by brushing, spraying or casting.
-As I said, apply several coats for best sealing.
-If air bubbles remain in the film, they can be removed by heating the film surface with a torch.
-In between coats, sand and sand off.
+As I said, apply several coats for a better seal.
+If air bubbles remain in the film they can be removed by heating the surface of the film with a torch.
+In between coats, sand and dust off.
 Finally apply polyurethane varnish.
-I have seen that most manufacturers use this finishing method, but the number of coats applied can differ from manufacturer to manufacturer.
-Some even apply up to 10 coats consecutively.
-Polyurethane varnish coats are between 2 and 5.
-It is best to check with the varnish manufacturer how many coats can be applied to avoid the risk of cracking the varnish.
-Regardless of the method, it is important that the wood is very well coated, both inside and outside, so that there is no possibility of moisture exchange with the outside.
+I have seen that most manufacturers use this method of finishing, the number of coats applied, however, can differ from manufacturer to manufacturer.
+Some can go up to 10 consecutive coats.
+Polyurethane lacquer coats are between 2 and 5.
+It is a good idea to check with the varnish manufacturer the number of coats that can be applied to avoid the risk of the varnish cracking.
+Whichever method is used, it is important that the wood is very well coated, both inside and outside, so that there is no possibility of moisture exchange with the outside.

 Where is best to use

-Wooden sinks, especially those finished with resin and varnish, should only be used in the bathroom.
-In the kitchen their use is risky because knives, forks or aggressive maintenance materials can damage the finish.
-Wooden sinks are a popular decorative element in hotels, restaurants or company toilets.
-They allow for rustic as well as elegant or futuristic designs.
+Wooden sinks, especially those finished with resin and varnish, should only be used in bathrooms.
+In the kitchen, their use is risky because knives, forks or aggressive cleaning materials can damage the finish.
+Wooden sinks are a popular decorative element in hotels, restaurant or business washrooms.
+They can be rustic, elegant or futuristic.
 It's all about the design of the sink and how it's finished.
-And while elegant sinks can be finished in a variety of ways, a sink with rustic look should have as discreet a finish as possible.
-If you can't use oil, don't even think about a gloss varnish.
+And while elegant sinks can be finished in a variety of ways, a sink with rustic look It should have as discreet a finish as possible.
+If you can't use oil, by no means consider a gloss varnish.

 wooden sink